 This Resident Evil used all new enemies that were not in any of the previous games.
 No zombies, no Cerberus, no crows, no giant spiders, no tyrants, no hunters, no lickers made it to this installment.

 Resident Evil 4 was originally said to be part of an exclusivity deal between Capcom and Nintendo, but the situation was more complicated than that.
 As a ploy to attract older gamers with more mature games, Nintendo made an agreement with series creator and Capcom designer Shinji Mikami to develop three Resident Evil titles exclusively for the GameCube.
-These three games were Resident Evil (2002), Resident Evil Zero (2002), and Resident Evil 4.
-Mikami had lost trust in the technical capabilities of the other consoles, and famously stated that if Resident Evil 4 came out on another platform, he would "cut off his own head" (a Japanese slang for someone quitting a job).
-However, due to Resident Evil 4's immense popularity but disappointing sales, Capcom decided to port it to the PlayStation 2 and PC as well.
+These three games were Resident Evil (2002), Resident Evil 0 (2002), and Resident Evil 4.
+Mikami had lost trust in the technical capabilities of the other consoles, and famously stated that if Resident Evil 4 came out on another platform, he would "cut off his own head" (a Japanese slang for quitting one's job).
+However, due to the Gamecube version's immense popularity but disappointing sales, Capcom decided to port it to the PlayStation 2 and PC as well.
 Since Capcom and Mikami had made separate deals with Nintendo, Capcom claimed that Resident Evil 4 wasn't part of their full exclusivity deal with Nintendo.
-Mikami would later apologize for the game becoming multiplatform despite his earlier promise.
+Mikami would later apologize for the game becoming multiplatform despite his earlier promise, but approved of the addition of additional missions on these versions.
 Capcom and Nintendo later negotiated a deal where Capcom would port Resident Evil 2 and 3 exclusively to the GameCube for the remainder of the 6th console generation.
-Resident Evil 4 has since been ported to the Wii, and has been remastered for the Xbox 360 and PlayStation 3.
-It was then updated again for a PC re-release which later became the basis for ports to the Xbox One and PlayStation 4.
+Resident Evil 4 has since shown a remarkable longevity, having also been ported to the Wii, and remastered for the Xbox 360 and PlayStation 3.
+It was then updated again for a PC re-release which later became the basis for HD ports to the Xbox One, PlayStation 4, and finally the Nintendo Switch.
+Simplified versions were also created for the iPhone and iPad.

 The Killer 7 handgun was named after Killer7 (2005), another Capcom game produced by Shinji Mikami.
 This is the only weapon in the game not to feature an exclusive upgrade.